Dhiraj987/job_postings/README.md

     from scrapers import for_both
 ```

-### Follow along the instruction on the terminal to parse job postings from different websites
+Follow along the instruction on the terminal to parse job postings from different websites

-### Once the program runs successfully, a CSV file with all the job postings will be created in the location specified by the program.
-Good Luck!
+Once the program runs successfully, a CSV file with all the job postings will be created in the location specified in the program.
+#### Good Luck!